opengovfoundation/hr-manual/markdown/manual.md

 #### Weekly Team Lunch
 * We have lunch together once a week, just for fun and to catch up.

-#### Tech Breakfasts
-Every week we hold a question-and-answer session where non-technical members of the team can ask our developers whatever tech-related questions they want.
-This is a great way to make sure everyone's on the same page regarding what we're building & but questions don't have to be about our work.

 #### Book Club
 We're a small team in an emerging field.
 Professional development and continuing education is an important part of all of our jobs.
 We foster team growth by holding a book club once a month.
 Anyone is welcome to suggest reading material; it's helpful for that person to facilitate discussion by bringing a few questions or observations from the reading to the discussion.